rob-solana/locktower/README.md

 # LockTower

-Lock Tower is a an implementation of Nakomoto Consensus with time based locks.
+Lock Tower is an implementation of Nakomoto Consensus with time based locks.
 It satisfies the following properties:

-* if the nodes share a common ancenstor then they will converge to a branch containing that ancenstor no matter how they are partitioned.
+* if the nodes share a common ancestor then they will converge to a branch containing that ancestor no matter how they are partitioned.

 * rollback requires exponentially more time for older votes then for newer votes.

-* Nodes can independetly configure how much convergance in voting they would like to see before commiting a vote to a higher lockout.
-This allows each node to make a tradeoff of risk and reward.
+* Nodes can independently configure how much convergence in voting they would like to see before committing a vote to a higher lockout.
+This allows each node to make a trade-off of risk and reward.

 ## Time